nehapandey-dev/netflixGPT/README.md

    - reused movies list component to make movie suggestion container
    - Memoization
    - learned how to add .env file to gitignore
-   - made this site responsive
+   - pending task : made this site responsive ✅

 # FEATURES